 Lots of questions and the odd red herring along the way I’m sure, however I think there are a few factors to consider which might help point us in the right direction.

-Both forecasts suggest a largely dry day with temperatures picking up to around 18 Centigrade / 64 Fahrenheit in the afternoon.
-The breeze won’t be excessive although there’s enough of a hint that the morning wave will enjoy calmer conditions with 8mph at 7am picking up to 14mph by 4pm, although this is coastal golf and all that could change in the next 24 hours of course.
+Both forecasts suggest a largely dry day with temperatures picking up to around 17 Centigrade / 63 Fahrenheit in the afternoon.
+The breeze won’t be excessive with 9 mph picking up a little to around 14 mph as the temperature rises, although this is coastal golf and all of that could change in the next 24 hours of course.

-Going back to 2012 and Royal Lytham, 11 players have shared the First Round Leader market spoils over 9 renewals; 8 of those 11 players teed off in the morning.
+Going back to 2012 and Royal Lytham, 12 players have shared the First Round Leader market spoils over 10 renewals; 9 of those 12 players teed off in the morning.
 Although that’s hardly a representative sample size, it does however tell a story about course conditions plus more receptive greens for the early starters.
 But as Phil Mickelson, Matt Kuchar and JB Holmes proved in 2016, 2017 and 2019 respectively, late starters can start fast, especially if a weather window appears.

 Looking at FRL market winners since 2012, we’re talking about an elite group of players – with 21 Major titles between them, it’s a high quality bunch:

 - 07:52 – 2018: Carnoustie, Kevin Kisner

 - 08:25 – 2022: St Andrews, Cameron Young